chelseapower/chelseapower.github.io/_posts/2019-11-11-working_with_sqlalchemy.markdown

 > Do customers in North America purchase the same quantity as other regions?

-With another groupby bar chart, it was again very easy to see that I would be rejecting the null hypothsis for this question.
+With another groupby bar chart, it was again very easy to see that I would be rejecting the null hypothesis for this question.

 ![chart3](http://drive.google.com/uc?export=view&id=1HTvjfizW8LZ5qZEBn5hoHGdN2DEOR0jf)